Skip to main content

 Primary Sources

-• Fannie Mae Selling Guide and Freddie Mac Seller/Servicer Guide
+• Fannie Mae Selling Guide and Freddie Mac Seller/Servicer Guide materials

-• FHA Handbooks and HUD policy statements
+• FHA and HUD handbooks or policy statements

-• CFPB consumer guidance documents
+• CFPB consumer guidance

 Process